a-kesss/a-kesss/README.md

 ### :computer: I can:

-- :dart: Develop React components.
+- :dart: Develop components in React.

-- :game_die: Develop client application logic JS, React-Redux.

-- :page_with_curl: Read and write readable code

-- :sunglasses: Confident knowledge of React, Redux, HTML, CSS (I can write styles without a framework),
+- :sunglasses: Confident knowledge of Redux, HTML, CSS.

-- :space_invader: I understand the standards of adaptive layout.
+- :space_invader: I understand the principles of adaptive layout

 - :globe_with_meridians: Have experience working with backend